 I asked one of my sponsors why recovery has to hurt so much, go so slow, and require so much work.
-He said, "So, that we never, never, never, never forget.
-And, we never, never, never want to go back through it again."
+He said, "So, that we never, never, never, never, never, never, never want to go back through it again."